-A highlight of the project was the exhibition at Vestry House Museum in Walthamstow, which was viewed by over a thousand visitors from afar afield as Canada and South Africa.
-The positive comments in the visitors’ book paid moving testimony to the profound impact the Club had on the lives of its members
+A highlight of the year-long project was an exhibition at Vestry House Museum in Walthamstow.
+It was viewed by over a thousand visitors from all over the world, including club members.

 “A fantastic exhibition, it brought back many happy memories.”

 “It’s nice to know that a record of a wonderful club will be maintained forever.”